Inside: You’ll find tips and tricks for making “the big move” – transitioning from crib to bed.

 This won’t probably work at all, but it’ll make you feel better.

 Your toddler just earned a ton of new freedom.
-Don’t freak out as you watch this unfold.
+Don’t panic as you watch this unfold.
 Embrace it.
 Let them explore.
 Let them figure out what to do with the freedom.
 Let them get the lay of the land.

 Odds are, they will fall asleep…eventually.
 Or they may skip a nap or two.
 Just make peace with that fact now.

-And make sure you’ve got eyes in the room aka a video monitor (we love this one that goes to an app on our phones).
+And make sure you’ve got eyes in the room aka a video monitor (we love this video monitor that goes to an app on our phones).

 This way, you can watch them while keeping your distance.
 Try your best to stay out unless things take a dangerous turn – which they shouldn’t since you did a bang up job child proofing the room.

-They are going to play in their room.
+Remember: they are (probably) going to play in their room.

-9. They will roll out of bed.
-They might sleep on the floor.
+It’s almost a guarantee that they will roll out of bed.
+They might even stay there and sleep on the floor.
 It’s OK.

-I hear this a lot: “But what if they roll out of bed?”
+I hear this question a lot: “But what if they roll out of bed?”

 Well – you can carry them back to bed or let them rest on the floor.
 My oldest son was great at climbing back into bed even at 18 months old and was a deep sleeper (so it wasn’t scary to move him).